 College of Liberal Arts and Sciences

-The Teachers College (2 seats open)
+The Teachers College (1 seat open)

 School of Business

-At Large Students
+At Large Students (2 seats open)

 Job Requirements: Maintain a 2.75 GPA, except for first semester freshmen and be a full time student.
 Attend the monthly Kansas Board of Regents (KBOR) meetings with the ASG President, as well as the Students’ Advisory Committee (SAC) meetings held in Topeka, KS.
 Attend the Pre-KBOR briefing sessions with the ASG President.
 Attend the Post-KBOR de-briefing sessions as necessary.
 Transportation and lodging will be covered.
 Assist SAC in planning a state-wide lobbying day, known as Higher Education Day.
 Assist the Legislative Director of ESU in planning and executing a lobbying day specifically on behalf of ESU at the State Legislature.
 Stay in regular contact with all local delegations to the State Legislature.
 Attend the Emporia Commission meetings as necessary.
 Compile and present a bi-weekly update at regular ASG sessions.
 Stay current on issues pertinent to ESU and ASG happening on the local, state, and federal levels of government.
 Attend the weekly Cabinet meetings of ASG with all other staff members and prepare a report pertaining to the political occurrences of local, state, and federal entities relative to ASG.
 Advise the ASG President and ASG Vice President as needed regarding pertinent issues.